 Dec.
-26. No rain, and the earth much cooler than before, and pleafanter.
+26. No rain, and the earth much cooler than before, and pleasanter.

 Dec.
-27. Killed a young goat, and lamed another, fo that I caught it, and led it home in a string; when I had it home, I bound and splintered up its leg, which was broke.
-N. B. I took such care of it, that it lived, and the leg grew well and as strong as ever; but by nursing it so long it grew tame, and fed upon the little green at my door, and would not go away: this was the first time that I entertained a thought of breeding up some tame creatures, that I might have food when my powder and shot was all spent.
+27. Killed a young goat, and lamed another, so as that I catched it, and led it home in a string; when I had it home, I bound and splintered up its leg, which was broke.

+N. B. I took such care of it that it lived; and the leg grew well, and as strong as ever; but, by my nursing it so long, it grew tame, and fed upon the little green at my door, and would not go away.
+This was the first time that I entertained a thought of breeding up some tame creatures, that I might have food when my powder and shot was all spent.

 Dec.
-28, 29, 30.
-Great heats and no breeze; fo that there was no stirring abroad, except in the evening for food; this time I spent in putting all my things in order within doors.
+28, 29, 30, 31.
+Great heats, and no breeze; so that there was no stirring abroad, except in the evening, for food: this time I spent in putting all my things in order within doors.

 January 1.
 Very hot still, but I went abroad early and late with my gun, and lay still in the middle of the day.
-This evening, going farther into the valleys, which lay towards the center of the island, I found there was plenty of goats, though exceeding shy and hard to come at; however I resolved to try if I could not bring my dog to hunt them down.
+This evening, going farther into the vallies which lay towards the centre of the island, I found there was plenty of goats, though exceeding shy, and hard to come at; however, I resolved to try if I could not bring my dog to hunt them down.

 Jan.
-2. Accordingly, the next day, I went out with my dog, and fet him upon the goats; but I was mistaken, for they all faced about upon the dog; and he knew his danger too well, for he would not come near them.
+2. Accordingly, the next day, I went out with my dog, and set him upon the goats; but I was mistaken, for they all faced about upon the dog, and he knew his danger too well, for he would not come near them.

 Jan.
-3. I began my fence or wall; which, being still jealous of my being attacked by some body, I resolved to make very thick and strong.
+3. I began my fence or wall; which, being still jealous of my being attacked by somebody, I resolved to make very thick and strong.

-N. B. This wall being described before, I purposely omit what was said in the Journal; it is sufficient to observe, that I was no less time than from the 3d of January to the 14th of April, working, sinishing, and perfecting this wall, though it was no more than about 24 yards in length, being a half circle from one place in the rock to another place about eight yards from it, the door of the cave being in the center behind it.
+N.B.
+This wall being described before, I purposely omit what was said in the journal; it is sufficient to observe, that I was no less time than from the 3d of January to the 14th of April, working, finishing, and perfecting this wall; though it was no more than about 24 yards in length, being a half-circle, from one place in the rock to another place, about eight yards from it, the door of the cave being in the centre, behind it.

-All this time I worked very hard, the rains hindering me many days, nay, fometimes weeks together; but I thought I should never be perfectly secure until this wall was sinished; and it is scarce credible what inexpressible labour every thing was done with, especially the bringing piles out of the woods, and driving them into the ground, for I made them much bigger than I need to have done.
+All this time I worked very hard; the rains hindering me many days, nay, sometimes weeks together: but I thought I should never be perfectly secure till this wall was finished; and it is scarce credible what inexpressible labour every thing was done with, especially the bringing piles out of the woods, and driving them into the ground; for I made them much bigger than I needed to have done.

-When this wall was finished, and the out-side double fenced with a turf-wall raised up close to it, I persuaded myself that if any people were to come on shore there, they would not perceive any thing like a habitation; and it was very well I did so, as may be observed hereafter upon a very remarkable occasion.
+When this wall was finished, and the outside double-fenced, with a turf-wall raised up close to it, I persuaded myself that if any people were to come on shore there they would not perceive any thing like a habitation; and it was very well I did so, as may be observed hereafter, upon a very remarkable occasion.